NaifMersal/swift911/README.md

 ## Technical Considerations & Future Optimizations

 * **Handling Multiple Incident Types within a Single Call:** Currently, the system is designed to identify and extract information for a single incident type.
 Expanding the system to accurately identify and process multiple, concurrent incident types within a single call (e.g., a report of both a fire and a theft) would require improvements to the LLM’s understanding of complex scenarios and the ability to normalize the models schemas.
+* **'Any to Any' Models:** The potential of 'any to any' models to further lower latency and improve results is significant, however, current open-source solutions are not yet production-ready for this application.
 *   **Asynchronous & Streaming Operations:** Implementing asynchronous programming and streaming data transfer could further optimize performance and responsiveness.
 *   **Caching Mechanisms:** Utilizing caching strategies could reduce API costs and improve response times.